codetheweb/mtu-courses/README.md

 # 🏛 mtu-courses

-Scape all courses for a given semester from Michigan Tech's website.
+Scrape all courses for a given semester from Michigan Tech's website.

 ## Install